 A former Night's Watchman that deserted and went to live among the Wildlings.
 He is rumored to have unified them in a single army and adopted the title "King Beyond the Wall" for himself.

-- Anti-Villain: He's taking the Wildlings south to save them from the threat of the White Walkers.
+- Anti-Hero: Portrayed as both this and Anti-Villain.
+He's a deserter and the leader of an invading army, but his goals and personality are ultimately heroic.
+He's taking the Wildlings south to save them from the threat of the White Walkers.
+From the books...

 - Asskicking Equals Authority: How the Wildlings chose him as their King.